Build versus Buy

 The challenge isn't just implementing the specification.
 Real-world PDFs rarely follow the spec perfectly.
 Your library needs to handle PDFs generated by dozens of different tools, each with their own quirks and interpretation of the standard.
 We are still tweaking our 26-year-old PDF code as our customers find ingenious new ways to break files.

 We have been running experiments using the latest AI tools for development.
-Our takeaway is that these can certainly help, but still require input from humans with significant domain expertise to generate valuable results.
+Our takeaway is that these can help, but still require input from humans with significant domain expertise to generate valuable results.
 AI won't shortcut the learning curve.

 Basic Rendering Capabilities: 6-12 Months